 This research will build on my past work on Chinese surveillance systems in the Xinjiang region in Northwest China to consider the way illiberal policing systems change when placed in different political and social contexts.
 In Northwest China such infrastructure projects are framed as counter-terrorism systems that assessed and controlled Uyghurs and other Muslim populations.
 An integrated web of “safe city” projects is used in part to predict which Muslims are “pre-criminals” based on patterns in their daily behavior, their appearance, and data found on their devices (Byler 2019).
 Through my past research I obtained thousands of internal police files describing the surveillance systems of Chinese police departments in the Uyghur region.
 I will draw on my assessment of these files, and the goals and outcomes of the system in Xinjiang, to develop a comparative analytic to what I observe in Malaysia.
 My interview-based materials collected in refugee communities (including the diaspora Uyghur community), the broader Malay public, and with Chinese technology workers in the city will serve as critical empirical data that will ground my analysis of the differences and similarities between the two cases.

 This analysis, in turn, will provide a valuable lens through which to assess the role of AI-enabled surveillance infrastructure in the China model of development.
 In July 2017 the Xi administration elevated AI development to a nationwide strategic initiative, earmarking 300 billion dollars for investment in the industry by 2030.
 Some of the stated goals of this initiative were that Chinese industry and ideas become the “strongest voices in cyberspace,” surpassing the strength of western companies.
-The three largest Chinese firms invested in the Kuala Lumpur project, Alibaba, Sensetime, Yitu and Tencent, have all been designated by Chinese state authorities as possessing “core AI technologies” integral to the goal of establishing international technology standards and, in this case, extending the intelligence-gathering capacities of Chinese security systems.
+The four largest Chinese firms connected to the Kuala Lumpur project, Alibaba, Sensetime, Yitu and Tencent, have all been designated by Chinese state authorities as possessing “core AI technologies” integral to the goal of establishing international technology standards and, in this case, extending the intelligence-gathering capacities of Chinese security systems.
 While in Xinjiang the systems built by these companies targeted minority Muslim citizen populations, my initial findings indicate that noncitizen Muslims are their primary target in Kuala Lumpur.

 Ultimately this research will show how the design and implementation of AI-enabled surveillance systems affects the lives of people in ways that corollate with their ethno-racial, class, and citizenship position.
 As an ethnographic project it will seek to observe how infrastructural systems produce dispositions that channel behavior and, in a more aggregate sense, lifeworld temporalities (Oakes 2019).
 I anticipate that it will show that in some cases hidden forms of power emerge from relations between infrastructural elements, while in other cases they come from designed “scripts of action” (Bray 2007).
 While some in Malaysia may see digital and biometric surveillance systems as a source of security, the project will likely demonstrate that they also produce new forms of anti-refugee racialization.
 This is significant in that it will build on the work of Ruha Benjamin (2019) and others to show how surveillance systems can reproduce harmful racial logics.
 Rather than seeking to prove that marginalized people are not surveilled well enough, as is sometimes argued in discussions of algorithmic bias, the project will consider how surveillance infrastructures create material forms and discursive logics which center on controlling and disciplining marginalized people.
 This case will show that a key concern in security infrastructures, broadly speaking, and the China model of security infrastructure development in particular, should be protections of a right to difference for marginalized people.